huberf/PAL/README.md

   as an environement variable at `DARK_SKY_KEY`.
 * It's also recommended to connect to a clara instance at the [Clara repo](https://github.com/huberf/clara-bot).
 If the Clara instance isn't local, you can modify `config.json` with the URL.
+To install Clara, run `pip install clara` and then in a directory of your choice, set up the system by typing `clara` and it will populate the needed files.
 * If you use [last.fm](http://last.fm) you can also hook this up by editing the username in `lastfm.py`.